nfrisby/frags/docs/README.md

 The above is not very transparent, with all the proxies.
 The section below on [`motley` products][sec:motley-products] will be more recognizable as comparable to row polymorphism.
 However, that does ultimately arise from the above behavior.
-The next sections introduces a another stepping stone towards the more familiar data structures.
+The next sections introduces another stepping stone towards the more familiar data structures.

 ## Universes
 [sec:frag-universes]: #universes